pravega/pravega/documentation/src/docs/reader-group-design.md

 A set of Readers can be grouped together in order that the set of Events in a Stream can be read in parallel.
 This grouping of Readers is called a Reader Group.
 Pravega guarantees that each Event in the Stream is read by exactly one Reader in the Reader Group.

 Each Reader in a Reader Group is assigned zero or more Segments.
 The Reader assigned to a Segment is the only Reader within the Reader Group that reads Events from that Segment.
-This is the fundamental mechanism by which Pravega makes ordering guarantees of Event delivery to a Reader – a Reader will receive Events in the order they were published into a Segment.
+This is the fundamental mechanism by which Pravega makes ordering guarantees of Event delivery to a Reader – a Reader will receive Events in the order they were written into a Segment.
 There are several challenges associated with this mechanism:

  -  How to maintain the mapping of which Reader within a Reader Group is assigned which Segment?